MahmoudFroukh/Active-Directory/Active Directory.md

 ### Summary

-This lab simulates a small Active Directory environment using VMWware with a Domain Controller providing DHCP, DNS, and NAT services to one internal client.
+This lab simulates a small Active Directory environment using VMware with a Domain Controller providing DHCP, DNS, and NAT services to one internal client.
 Two network segments are used: An external network (home router) for internet access, and an internal isolated network for Active Directory services.

 ### Network Diagram